2023 Bear Can Buying Guide

 When you first start looking at bear cans, it can be a bit daunting.
 What size, what weight, what shape, so many questions.
 To help with this, I’ve put together this list of the primary bear-resistant containers on the market right now.
 You will want to consider how long you plan to be out on the trail and ultimately, how much you want to spend.

-As a rule of thumb, you can plan on 100 cu. per person per day.
+When calculating how big of a bear can you need, plan on 100 cu. per person per day.
 This of course can vary depending on how much food you need, and how well you can pack.
 This should give you enough space for your food and various toiletries that need to be in there as well.

 Be Sure Your Can is Rated for Your Park